doomsdayhotel/bigd-hw4-group7/Report.md

               |median_time|                          0.2513551712036133|                             0.2550804615020752|                          4.08001971244812|
               +-----------+--------------------------------------------+-----------------------------------------------+------------------------------------------+

 2.5: Optimization

+    - Tables of all numerical results (min, max, median) for each query/size/storage combination for part 2.3, 2.4 and 2.5.
+    - What did you try in part 2.5 to improve performance for each query?
+    - How do the results in parts 2.3, 2.4, and 2.5 compare?
+    - What worked, and what didn't work?

 \*\* See the optimization folder under optimization folder.
 For each query, there are two files: one for converting from csv to parquet files after implementing optimization methods and another script for running and benchmarking queries.
-1. sort columns

         1. Optimization Method #1: Sort Columns